spaceboost/advanced-floating-scroll/README.md

     $(".spacious-container").floatingScroll({
         keep: true, // Disable scroll hiding
         bottom: 20, // Scroll position.
-We needed it because we had a fixed footer });
+We needed it because we had a fixed footer
+        zIndex: 2, // You know this one ;)
+    });
 });
 ```